What Is ERP? A Complete Guide for Modern Businesses in 2026

 While the goal remains the same, usage varies by sector.

-ERP connects sales, inventory, and customer data seamlessly.
+ERP seamlessly connects sales, inventory, and customer data. - Construction

 ERP streamlines accounting, compliance, and reporting processes.